The random graph embeds in the curve graph of any infinite genus surface: Proof of Theorem

+We deal with the forward implication first, showing that the presence of the random graph in the curve graph implies that $\Sigma$ has infinite genus.
+It is evidently enough to show that there is a finite graph which does not embed in $\mathcal{C}(\Sigma)$ when $\Sigma$ has finite genus, since any finite graph embeds in the random graph.
+This construction is due to Ehrlich, Even, and Tarjan when $g=0$~\cite{eet}; it is simple enough to include completely.

+Suppose that $\Sigma$ has genus $g< \infty$, and choose a finite graph $G$ that admits no topological embedding $G \to \Sigma_{g,0}$ into the closed surface of genus $g$ (a large complete graph will do).
+Consider the graph $G'$ obtained by adding a vertex that subdivides each edge of $G$, so that there are now $|V(G)|$ \emph{old} vertices and $|E(G)|$ \emph{new} vertices of $G'$.
+Let $\hat{G}$ indicate the complementary graph of $G'$, and note that: (1) each new vertex $v$ of $\hat{G}$ is incident to all other vertices of $\hat{G}$, except for the two old vertices that are incident to the edge of $G$ corresponding to $v$, and (2) each old vertex is incident to every other old vertex.

+Suppose that $\hat{G}$ is realized by a curve system $\Gamma$ on $\Sigma$ in minimal position.
+The subdivision of the vertices of $\hat{G}$ into new and old vertices gives a subdivision of $\Gamma$ into new and old curves.
+For each old curve $\gamma$, select a point $p_{\gamma}\in\gamma$ in the complement of its intersections with the other curves of $\Gamma$, and contract $\gamma\setminus p_{\gamma}$ to a point.
+Because the old vertices of $\hat{G}$ are all incident to each other, when we do this contraction to each old curve one-by-one, we obtain $|V(G)|$ on vertices on $\Sigma_{g,0}$.
+Moreover, because the new vertices of $\hat{G}$ are all incident to each other, the new curves become a system of disjoint arcs connecting these vertices.
+By construction the resulting arcs provide a topological embedding of $G$ into $\Sigma_{g,0}$, a contradiction.

-We will provide an explicit construction of a family of curves on the one-ended orientable infinite genus surface whose intersection relation is exactly described by the random graph.
-Our approach is in two parts; first we will give a countable collection of multicurves with this property, then describe how to add handles to convert these multicurves to curves without changing the intersection relation or the homeomorphism type of the surface.
+For the other direction, we will provide an explicit construction of a family of curves on the one-ended orientable infinite genus surface whose intersection relation is exactly described by the random graph.
+Our approach is in two parts; first we will give a countable collection of multicurves with this property, then describe how to add handles to convert these multicurves to curves without changing the intersection relation of the curve system or the homeomorphism type of the surface.